-THE BASIS FOR OUR OPINION
+BASIS FOR OUR OPINION

-We conducted our audit in accordance with International Standards on Auditing.
-Our responsibility under those standards is further described in the section 'Our responsibilities for the audit of the financial statements' of our report.
+We conducted our audit in accordance with International Standards on Auditing (ISAs).
+Our responsibilities under those standards are further described in the section 'Auditor's responsibilities for the audit of the consolidated financial statements' of our report.